wanglihe/3gpp-amrnb/src/readme.txt

 3GPP AMR fixed-point C-code and its file format, define "ETSI" during compiling (in the compiler's command line).
-Hence the output of the encoder and the input of the decoder will use the ETSI "word"- format (one bit per word) used by the official 3GPP AMR fixed-point codec (V.4.0.0).
+Hence the output of the encoder and the input of the decoder will use the ETSI "word"- format (one bit per word) used by the official 3GPP AMR fixed-point codec.

 If you do not define "ETSI" the codec will use packed 8-bit octets and the file format is in line with the AMR IF2 format of the 3GPP specification